 There are no classic female or male professions or careers.
 Our primary goal is to inspire boys and girls alike through these subjects and to develop their confidence within these areas without creating an aversion towards these subjects, which are traditionally seen as complex.
-We therefore choose the method of addressing everyday questions from the pupils and answer them in a practical, experimental manner.
-Our main focus is on the important future topics of the natural world and environmental protection, energy and sustainability, and food and resources.
+We therefore choose the method of addressing everyday questions from the students and answer them in a practical, experimental manner.

 Dealing with MINT and its wide range of applications has become a natural part of our school culture in interdisciplinary, project-oriented and often cross-class activities.
 In special clubs, at competitions, project days, at our school events, on school trips and in our Work & Travel program, we take up mathematical, scientific and information technology topics and contents in all class levels.
 Our subject rooms, the workshop and many excursions offer stimulating learning environments for practical and hands-on learning.

-Trade associations worldwide emphasize the importance of the availability of innovation-relevant workers with a MINT focus for the innovative strength of companies.
-By focusing on these subjects, we offer our students the appropriate education for the best opportunities in the german and the international job markets.
-Our aim is to inspire as many children and young people as possible with lasting enthusiasm, so that they also decide on a professional career in these areas.
-We will continue to work towards this goal in the future.
-We are planning further collaborations and projects, collecting innovative ideas for shaping our school life and successively deepening our MINT profile.
-In doing so, we also keep an eye on the growing shortage of skilled workers and the challenges of the future, but first and foremost we feel a deep passion for these subjects and are happy to pass this passion on to all students at PLATANUS SCHULE BERLIN.
+All over the world, business associations emphasise the importance of the availability of a MINT-focused workforce for the innovative strength of companies.
+By focusing on these subjects, we offer our students the prerequisites for a good start to the corresponding professionel education and thus the best opportunities on the German and international labour market.
+Our ambition is to sustainably inspire as many children and young people as possible so that they also decide to pursue a professional career in these fields.
+We plan further cooperations and projects, collect innovative ideas for shaping our school life and continuously evaluate our MINT profile.
+We also keep an eye on the growing shortage of skilled workers and the challenges of the future, but first and foremost we feel a deep passion for mathematics and science and are happy to pass this on to all students at PLATANUS SCHULE BERLIN.